+380 93 03 68 311

 WhatsApp

-• Certifications — to work with defense contractors, standards such as ISO/IEC 27001, NIST SP 800-171, CMMC (US), Cyber Essentials (UK) are often required.
+• Certifications – for working with defense customers, standards such as ISO/IEC 27001, NIST SP 800-171, CMMC (US), and Cyber Essentials (UK) are often required

-Practical recommendations—choice depending on goals
+Practical recommendations: choose based on your goals

-Current data as of 2025
+Current data as of 2026

-Sales/contracts in the US + investments from VC
+Sales/contracts in the US + VC investment

-→ registration in the US (or a subsidiary in the US) provides access to the market, but will require preparation for ITAR/EAR, CFIUS, and significant compliance costs
+→ Registration in the US (or a subsidiary in the US) provides access to the market, but will require preparation for ITAR/EAR, CFIUS, and significant compliance costs

 European market and simpler regulation within the EU/UK

-Access to Asian markets/hub in Southeast Asia
+Entry into Asian markets / hub in Southeast Asia

-→ Singapore (stable jurisdiction with clear rules)
+Singapore (a stable jurisdiction with clear rules)

 Canada

-Marketing in MilTech: what really works
+Marketing in MilTech: what actually works

 Previuos article